pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 # Automation Scripts

-Gravwell provides a robust scripting engine in which you can run searches, update resources, send alerts, or take action.
+DatalaiQ provides a robust scripting engine in which you can run searches, update resources, send alerts, or take action.
 The engine can run searches and examine data automatically, taking action based on search results without the need to involve a human.

 Automation scripts can be run [on a schedule](scheduledsearch) or by hand from the [command line client](/cli/cli).

 ## Building Scripts

-The Gravwell user interface provides a built-in editor for creating and testing scripts.
+The DatalaiQ user interface provides a built-in editor for creating and testing scripts.
 This interface allows rapid debugging and is the best way to build scripts.
 It is documented [in the scheduled search/script UI documentation](scheduledsearch).

 (scripting_built-in_functions)=
 ## Built-in functions

 Scripts can use built-in functions that mostly match those available for the [anko](/scripting/anko) module, with some additions for launching and managing searches.
 The functions are listed below in the format `functionName(<functionArgs>) <returnValues>`.
-These functions are provided as convenience wrappers for specific functionality, however the complete [Gravwell client](https://pkg.go.dev/github.com/gravwell/gravwell/v3/client#Client) is available using the `getClient` wrapper.
+These functions are provided as convenience wrappers for specific functionality, however the complete [DatalaiQ client](https://pkg.go.dev/github.com/gravwell/gravwell/v3/client#Client) is available using the `getClient` wrapper.
 The `getClient` wrapper will return a client object that is signed in as the user executing the script.

 ## Controlling Versions

-Gravwell is constantly adding new modules, methods, and functionality.
+DatalaiQ is constantly adding new modules, methods, and functionality.
 It is often desirable to be able to validate that a given script will work with the current version.
-This is achieved through two built-in scripting functions which specify the minimum and maximum versions of Gravwell that they are compatible with.
+This is achieved through two built-in scripting functions which specify the minimum and maximum versions of DatalaiQ that they are compatible with.
 If either assertion fails, the script will fail immediately with an error indicating that the version is incompatible.

-* `MinVer(major, minor, point)` Ensures that Gravwell is at least a particular version.
+* `MinVer(major, minor, point)` Ensures that DatalaiQ is at least a particular version.
-* `MaxVer(major, minor, point)` Ensures that Gravwell is no newer than a particular version.
+* `MaxVer(major, minor, point)` Ensures that DatalaiQ is no newer than a particular version.

 ## Libraries and external functions

-Version 3.3.1 of Gravwell now allows automation scripts to include external scripting libraries.
+Version 3.3.1 of DatalaiQ now allows automation scripts to include external scripting libraries.
 Two functions are provided for including additional libraries:

 * `include(path, commitid, repo) error` Includes a library file.
 The repo and commitid arguments are optional.
 If the include fails, the failure reason is returned.
 * `require(path, commitid, repo)` Identical behavior to `include`, but if it fails the script is halted and the failure reason is attached to the script's results.

 Both `include` and `require` can optionally specify an exact repository or commitid.
-If the `repo` argument is omitted the Gravwell default library repo of `https://github.com/gravwell/libs` is used.
+If the `repo` argument is omitted the DatalaiQ default library repo of `https://github.com/gravwell/libs` is used.
 If the `commitid` is omitted then the `HEAD` commit is used.
-Repos should be accessible by the Gravwell webserver via the schema defined (either `http://`, `https://`, or `git://`) in the repo path.
-The scripting system will automatically go get repos as needed: if a commit id is requested that isn't currently known Gravwell will attempt to update the repo.
+Repos should be accessible by the DatalaiQ webserver via the schema defined (either `http://`, `https://`, or `git://`) in the repo path.
+The scripting system will automatically go get repos as needed: if a commit id is requested that isn't currently known DatalaiQ will attempt to update the repo.

 ```
 require("email/htmlEmail.ank")